osrf/gazebo_design/robocup3ds/robocup3ds.md

         be kickoff, and then, the ball should be in the middle of the field.
 ```

-* Effector: Unit tests to guarantee that the accessor methods are correct.
+* `Effector`: Unit tests to guarantee that the accessor methods are correct.
 Another interesting test might be to test the conversion from an S-expression to
-an Effector object.
+an `Effector` object.
 This will be used by the server to populate new effectors.

-* Perceptor: Unit tests to guarantee that the accessor methods are correct.
+* `Perceptor`: Unit tests to guarantee that the accessor methods are correct.
 We
 will also test the conversion from a perceptor object to an S-expression.
 This
-feature will be exercised by the Robocup3dsPlugin during the Act() phase.
+feature will be exercised by the `Robocup3dsPlugin` during the `Act()` phase.

 When the basic functionality is in place, we could have a basic team of agents
 and execute some integration test that will spawn Gazebo with the
-RoboCup3dsPlugin and will exercise a subset of the functionality.
+`RoboCup3dsPlugin` and will exercise a subset of the functionality.
 This will
 probably require to have access to some of the teams codebase.

-## Pull requests
+## Development

+All the files will be hosted at the [robocup3ds](https://bitbucket.org/osrf/robocup3ds)
+repository.
+Functionality will be added in self-contained small chunks through pull
+requests.
+Each pull-request should introduce one or a few classes, with unit tests all
+of them and making sure everything passes the code checker.
+As the number of classes
+increases, it might be interesting to also add integration tests.